Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

 If you are currently disposing of glass in commingled bins, you can still make improvements.

-See our latest blog on how recycling is being impacted by new trade legislation.
+See our latest blog on how the new trade legislation impacts recycling.

 Is glass recyclable?
 Glass recycling options

-Waster can provide you with glass crushing machines that will greatly reduce the space required for the glass.
-The quiet and safe crushing machine can be positioned at a bar area in a café or restaurant and can be moved around your location as required.
+Waster can provide you with glass-crushing machines that will greatly reduce the space required for the glass.
+You can position the quiet and safe crushing machine at a bar area in a café or restaurant.
+You can also move it around your location as required.

 In addition, the machine is extremely quiet and can be used in your restaurant without disrupting your services.
 The glass crushing machine will reduce the volume of glass by a factor of five – greatly reducing the requirements for bins on site and commingled collections.